quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 1.14.9 - Nov/10/2015 =
+* [tweak] adjusted advanced tools to show all matching events in search
+* [fix] reservations bug that could combine purchase from same user into single reservation

 = 1.14.8 =
 * [new] added 'checkin only' role, which only has the ability to checkin
 * [tweak] changed needed permission for checkin from 'edit_users' to 'checkin'